 - Menu paths are presented in bold.
-Select Main menu/Settings. - LHMI messages are shown in Courier font.

-To save the changes in nonvolatile memory, select Yes and press <.
+- Select Main menu/Settings.

-- Parameter names are shown in italics. - The function can be enabled and disabled with the Operation setting. - Parameter values are indicated with quotation marks.
-The corresponding parameter values are "On" and "Off". - Input/output messages and monitored data names are shown in Courier font.
+- LHMI messages are shown in Courier font.

-When the function starts, the START output is set to TRUE.
+To save the changes in nonvolatile memory, select Yes and press \checkmark .

-• This document assumes that the parameter setting visibility is "Advanced".
+- Parameter names are shown in italics.
+The function can be enabled and disabled with the Operation setting. - Parameter values are indicated with quotation marks.
+The corresponding parameter values are "Enabled" and "Disabled". - Input/output messages and monitored data names are shown in Courier font.
+When the function picks up, the PICKUP output is set to TRUE. - Dimensions are provided both in inches and mm.
+If it is not specifically mentioned, the dimension is in mm. - This document assumes that the parameter setting visibility is "Advanced".